The following books by Ed Rickard are available:

 Conclusion: You dare not miss the Rapture.

-For a full outline of the commentary, click here.
+You can see a full outline of the commentary.

-For Web pages presenting the commentary on chapter 1 in five lessons, click here.
+Also, you can see Web pages presenting the commentary on chapter 1 in five lessons.

-The commentary is available from Amazon.com in either printed or digital format.
+The whole commentary is available from Amazon.com in either printed or digital format.

 The Epistle of James displays a striking familiarity with Jesus' mind and a profound grasp of Jesus' teachings.
 Even James's style, beautifully concise and poetic, is modeled after Jesus' sayings.
 This should come as no surprise.
 James was the slightly younger brother of Jesus.
 For years they were companions in play and work and every other realm of life.